 Choose between the following activities during your stay at La Selva:

 Hiking the Matapalo Trail: This trail was named after the Spanish Strangler Fig, one of many remarkable trees which are found during this short introductory walk.
-Your native and naturalist guides will start to share with you part of their knowledge about flora and fauna of the tropical rain forest.
+Your native and naturalist guides share with you part of their knowledge about flora and fauna of the tropical rain forest.

 Night Walk: A flashlight and a camera are the only things you need to enjoy all of the insects, amphibians, reptiles, birds and mammals that you might see during an hour walk in the darkness of the forest.